 - 2.1 The Agency shall establish and utilize and best accounting practice in the maintenance of all records relating to this Agreement.
-Such practices shall be in compliance with generally accepted accounting principles and shall fully and accurately reflect, track, and document the Agency's financial activities, in accordance with the Federal Code 2 CFR Part 200, subpart D. - 2.2 All Funds received by the Agency from the County under the ESG Program shall be kept in accounts separate and apart from all other funds and accounts for the Agency. - 2.3 The Agency shall establish and maintain separate accounting records for activities conducted, with sufficient documentation to identify the associated expenditures (e.g. detailed invoices, cancelled checks, payroll journals, bank statement reconciliations, etc.) and establish that such expenditures are allowable, necessary and reasonable under this Agreement. - 2.4 The Agency is strictly prohibited from co-mingling ESG Program Funds with funds received by the Agency relating to other Agency activity. - 2.5 The Agency, as a sub-recipient of this Agreement, shall be subject to the Federal Code 2 CFR Part 200 ("Uniform Administrative Requirements").
+Such practices shall be in compliance with generally accepted accounting principles and shall fully and accurately reflect, track, and document the Agency's financial activities, in accordance with the Federal Code 2 CFR Part 200, Subparts D ("Post Federal Award Requirements"), E ("Cost Principles") and F ("Audits"). - 2.2 All Funds received by the Agency from the County under the ESG Program shall be kept in accounts separate and apart from all other funds and accounts for the Agency. - 2.3 The Agency shall establish and maintain separate accounting records for activities conducted, with sufficient documentation to identify the associated expenditures (e.g. detailed invoices, cancelled checks, payroll journals, bank statement reconciliations, etc.) and establish that such expenditures are allowable, necessary and reasonable under this Agreement. - 2.4 The Agency is strictly prohibited from co-mingling ESG Program Funds with funds received by the Agency relating to other Agency activity. - 2.5 The Agency, as a sub-recipient of this Agreement, shall be subject to the Uniform Administrative Requirements.